Eduarda34/FEUP-PFL-2425/README.md

 ---
 ## General Description
-In this project we're asked to implemente the functions requested, testing the quality and efficiency of the code.
+In this project we're asked to implement the functions requested, testing the quality and efficiency of the code.

 ---